Why I Started PeaPodGirlGaming: Cozy Games, Mental Health & Community

 A Bit About Me and My Gaming Journey

 I’ve been into games for as long as I can remember.
-I grew up playing Crash Bandicoot and Spyro on the PlayStation One, and later spent hours unwinding after school with Harvest Moon: Magical Melody on the Wii.
+I grew up playing Crash Bandicoot and Spyro the Dragon on the PlayStation One, and later spent hours unwinding after school with Harvest Moon: Magical Melody on the Wii.
 On my DS, I’d get properly lost in The Legend of Zelda: Phantom Hourglass, or pass the time with Brain Training and Cooking Mama.

 Game Image: Wanderstop, Developer: Ivy Road